 I’ve spent much of the last month or two developing a more complete lens screening test that gets around many of the problems with existing tests.
 Here’s an exposition on what I think those problems are.
 The test that I’ve come up with needs a target which can be purchased for less than $30 or printed by anyone with a large-format printer.
 You’ll find files that you can print here.
 You’ll also need a stand for the target, and tape to make sure the target doesn’t blow off the stand.
 All the other equipment strictly necessary is likely to be found in your equipment locker.
 Here is a complete list.
 The test requires no precision alignment.
 It is compatible with just about any raw processing workflow.

 Want to get started?

 While it’s not required, I recommend starting by reading about the ideas behind the test.
 You can find that here.
 There are three pages that walk you through performing the test, one describing how to capture the images, another telling you how to process them, and one describing how to interpret the images.
 You can also look at some examples.

-This is a work in progress.
-I hope to add more examples soon, including some of defective lenses.
-I don’t seem to have any of those.
+I don’t have enough test results that show bad lenses.
 If you run these tests for yourself and find one of your lenses to be improperly constructed, I’d be interested in seeing your raw files.
 Please contact me and I’ll figure out how to make that happen.